f32c/f32c/rtl/soc/vector/README.md

       except: a = a+b which will not work
     * multiple operations can run parallel provided they use different registers and different pipeline functional units
-    * multiple parallel functional untis can be instantiated
       example: a = b+c, d = e*f can run parallel
     * interrupt flag for each vector set when done
     * works at 100 MHz clock rate on artix-7